gan99/Neo4j/README.md

+Hi Doug,

+Thank you for checking.

+I believe the confusion may be due to formatting when the values were pasted into Outlook.
+The routing transit numbers in the source table do include leading zeros, but those zeros were not preserved in the email.

+For example, the actual values from the table look like:

+099837688

+000605679

+007876368
+…etc.

+The RTs are not being translated; they are stored as-is in visionip.V_L1_VISIONIP_US_FRAUD_AIF.
+Please let me know if reviewing the full values with leading zeros helps validate whether these align with Canadian FIs.

 Hope you’re doing well.

 I wanted to follow up regarding the January routing transit numbers we shared from the visionip.V_L1_VISIONIP_US_FRAUD_AIF dataset.
 I understand the limitations around data retention on your side, and we appreciate you taking a look with the samples we provided.